Beating Bots, Spies & Cock-ups - 2026 ed. - Safely & securely send files and documents

 Online meetings and calls

-- Zoom, WhatsApp, Skype, Signal, Facetime, Viber
+- Zoom, WhatsApp, Signal, Facetime, Viber

 - Useful extras, virtual backgrounds, blurring, cameras & smartphones as webcams, live video in a PowerPoint presentation.